FirstEverTech/RTX4000-MFG-Unlock/README.md

 ## The problem #1 — NVIDIA behavior

-> In certain configurations, a full-screen black overlay is triggered despite frame generation functioning correctly — suggesting the presence of an additional validation or enforcement layer.
+> A full-screen black overlay is consistently triggered despite frame generation functioning correctly — suggesting the presence of an additional validation or enforcement layer.

 The frames are being generated correctly, the FPS counter shows the expected values, but the image is effectively blocked by a black rectangle.